-Forest and woodlands on public land in the west of the state (roughly west of the Hume Highway) are fragmented remnants of bush, often surrounded by a sea of cleared farmland.
-These are important patches of bushland threatened by logging, mining and poor management.
+Forests and woodlands on public land in the west are fragmented remnants of bush, often surrounded by a sea of cleared farmland.
+These important patches of bushland are threatened by logging, mining and poor management.

-Around 40% of Victoria’s native land-based mammals, bird and amphibians are largely restricted to fragmented landscapes in the west and north of the state.
-A further 45% rely on them as a major part of their distribution in Victoria.
+Around 40 per cent of Victoria’s native land-based mammals, bird and amphibians are restricted to fragmented landscapes in the west and north of the state.

 Outside these areas there are some of Victoria’s most restricted, fragmented and threatened woodlands and forest landscapes.
 A relatively high proportion of remnant native vegetation is in a large number of small patches on public land.
 These include state forest, various types of nature conservation and bushland reserves, and stream frontages.
 Logging, mining and poor management threaten these important patches of bushland.